-If you are looking for legal help for a community organisation, go to Justice Connect's Not-for-profit Law Service.
+Are you looking for legal help for a community organisation?
+Go to Justice Connect's Not-for-profit Law Service.

 Is there a specialist Justice Connect service that can help me with my problem?